kirkwat/fill-the-walls/README.md

-# CS 3353 Programming Project 1
+# Fill the Walls - CS 3353 Project 1
-This repository was created and maintained by Kirk Watson.
+Developed and maintained by Kirk Watson.

-Student ID: 47876885

 Email: klwatson@smu.edu

+Class: Algorithms CS 3353 - Spring 2021

+Southern Methodist University

 ## Functionality
 This program takes a group of images with monetary values and efficiently places them on 2 different walls.